plotly/orca/README.md

 ### Install

-To start using the `plotly-graph-exporter` standalone app, simply download the binaries corresponding to your operation system from the [release](https://github.com/plotly/image-exporter/releases) page.
+To start using the `plotly-graph-exporter` standalone app, simply download the binaries corresponding to your operating system from the [release](https://github.com/plotly/image-exporter/releases) page.

 ### Usage